cloudfoundry/docs-bosh/content/azs.md

 ### Removing an AZ from an existing deployment

-When decomissioning an AZ without replacing it with another, the results are quite straight forward.
-Bosh will delete all existing VMs in the removed AZ.
+When decomissioning an AZ by removing it from the manifest, Bosh will delete all existing VMs in the removed AZ.
 If the VM had a persistent disk, that disk will be orphaned.
 New VMs will be rebalanced to still existing AZs.

 ##### bosh vms